Which foods can cause your glucose to spike?

 5. Mix-Ins and Condiments

-How to Find Out the Impact of Glucose
+How to find out the impact of glucose

 As you can see from our list, two factors make some of these glucose-boosting foods extra-sneaky:

-• They don’t all necessarily taste sweet.
+• Different from the stereotype, they don’t all necessarily taste sweet.

 For these reasons and more, there’s growing interest in continuous glucose monitoring (CGM) systems, such as Abbott’s Lingo CGM for health and wellness and FreeStyle Libre for people living with diabetes.